ARCHER2-HPC/archer2-website/training/courses/index.md

 *Course length: 1 day.
 Course level: introductory.*

+The Met Office Unified Model is used for weather and climate prediction by forecasting centres worldwide.
+The Introduction to Unified Model course provides practical support for setting up and running experiments on this model, through a series of short lectures and hands-on workshops.
 This course is delivered in conjunction with NERC, with support from the ARCHER2 CSE team.

 #### Data Science on ARCHER2